JLTi SACD Player JLTi Phono Stage JLTi Interconnects

 Can we make a power supply so rock like stable that it has the stability of our mother planet Terra Firma?

 We can now look at CD and digital playback in an entire new light.
 I was among those back in 1983 that heard first generation players and it was quite horrible.
 There have been generational improvements along the way - not so much the technology persé but also the implementation of it.
-I say this because the now obsolete Philips TDA1541A came out in the second half of the 80's and is arguably the most brilliant DAC ever.
+I say this because the now obsolete Philips TDA1541A came out in the second half of the 80's and to many still the most brilliant DAC ever.
 So why did they not sound that good back then (in fact they still sounded better than much of the pack).
-The best DAC I have heard is a modern implementation of a 1541A DAC, capable of superb analogue like sounds today.
+A modern implementation of a 1541A DAC is capable of superb analogue like sounds even today.
 Clock it right, get the fundamentals right too and it is pure magic.
 Only now are we getting a handle on what jitter really does.
 We hear it when it is banished.

 Back to Harley: In his sidebar article on the History of Jitter he points out the disbelief by much of the Audio Engineering Society that bits were not just bits.
 The notion of jitter was considered lunacy - you had the credibility of necrophiles and paedophiles (I kid you not) and if you believed in it you were plainly a dangerous person.